PyChina/weekly/content/Issue/issue-19.md

 - [Python Packaging: Hate, hate, hate everywhere](http://lucumr.pocoo.org/2012/6/22/hate-hate-hate-everywhere/) (pocoo.org)

-Somewhat related to the news that new packaging won’t make it into Python 3.3, [Armin Ronacher](http://lucumr.pocoo.org/about/) talks about the history and current state of python packaging.
+Somewhat related to the news that new packaging won't make it into Python 3.3, [Armin Ronacher](http://lucumr.pocoo.org/about/) talks about the history and current state of python packaging.
 There are plenty of good points here, definitely worth reading.